Northcliffe and Heaton

 Parking

-Parking is best in the car park on the west side of Bradford Road, Shipley (A650). opposite The Branch pub.
-Post code: BD18 3DE.
+The car park is beside the main Northcliffe Park gates on the A650, just north of the junction with the A6038 on the West side BD18 3BX.
 From there the Start and Finish post is through the main park gates and 100m uphill.

 Details